-✓ HL222.3.
-Describe how to conduct an assessment for a massive hemorrhage severe bleeding.
+HL222.3.
+Describe how to conduct an assessment for a massive hemorrhage

+Massive hemorrhage or uncontrolled severe bleeding is the number one preventable cause of trauma-related deaths.
+It is critical to focus on stopping life-threatening bleeding first.
+Very low blood pressure, rapid heart rate, loss of consciousness, paleness, and weak pulse can accompany severe bleeding.
 If you see signs of severe bleeding, look for the source.
-Some helpful bleeding control techniques include: applying direct pressure to the wound with a sterile dressing to stop the bleeding, packing the wound, or applying a tourniquet, if possible (in later lessons you will learn more about the techniques for treating and controlling life-threatening bleeding).
+Some helpful bleeding control techniques include applying direct pressure to the wound with a sterile dressing to stop the bleeding, packing the wound, or applying a tourniquet, if possible (in later lessons you will learn more about the techniques for treating and controlling life-threatening bleeding).